Elmers End: History

 The name Elmers End was probably from the Aylmer family marking the Southern 'end' of the land, local landowners in the 13th century, although the Aylmer family's clan rarely left the Great North Wood area, which took up most of Norwood and Crystal Palace.
 An alternative view is that the land was owned by Ralph Aylmer during the reign of Henry III (1216-1272) and was classified as a 'district'.

-The term ‘Elmerus’ was regarded as a traitor in Anglo-Saxon.
-The Green was the site of many hangings during the 15th and 16th centuries, hence how Elmers End potentially got its name.
 The name Beckenham came about 50 years later, although this claim is completely contradicted by the Bromley Council website which shows Beckenham being historically present since AD862 and Elmers End since AD1226.

 Elmers End station opened in 1864 in what was then still a rural area.
 From the 1860s a sewage farm was opened, and housing gradually began to be built in the area, centred on the large green space which is the centre of a gyratory.
 Development continued apace in the early 20th century, with a large industrial estate being built on the south side of the railway track, which has since closed; it used to house the Muirhead and Twinlock factories, and can be seen from the air here.
 The companies vacated the sites and it remained derelict until 1995 when Tesco built a new superstore.
 The former Bolloms paint factory site, on the opposite side of the road has been redeveloped into an industrial estate.
 An Odeon cinema stood on Elmers End Green from 1939 to 1959.
 In the 1960s the sewage farm closed; as it is thought to be contaminated with heavy metals it was considered unfit for building houses and was later converted into a nature park (South Norwood Country Park), which falls within the boundaries of the London Borough of Croydon.

 The main Beckenham crematorium is situated between South Norwood Country Park and Birkbeck station.
 Also known as Elmers End Cemetery, it contains the final resting places of such notable people as W.G.
 Grace, Frank Bourne, Thomas Crapper, Jerzy Wołkowicki, William Stanley and George Evans (VC) who won a Victoria Cross in 1916.